 The MASIE-NH product is distributed in a number of formats.
 See each section below for the format of that specific product:

-The data values are provided in one single CSV ASCII text file (.csv) named masie_extent_sqkm.csv.
-This file contains daily sea ice extent values in sq km going back four weeks (28 days) and contains 18 columns.
-The first column is the date of the data value in the 4-digit year, 3-digit day of year format (yyyyddd); the last 17 columns are the regions.
+The data values for each spatial resolution are each provided in their own CSV ASCII text file (.csv): masie_1km allyears_extent_sqkm.csv and masie_4km allyears_extent_sqkm.csv.
+This files contain daily sea ice extent values in square kilometers going back to 01 January 2006 for the 4 km file and going back to 02 December 2014 for the 1 km file.
+They contain 18 columns; the first column is the date of the data value in the 4-digit year, 3-digit day of year format (yyyyddd); the last 17 columns are the regions.
 See Table 1 for region names.
-The file is 16 KB in size and is updated daily with the oldest day's record being removed and the newest record added.
+The file is is updated daily.

 Sample Data File